JiaYongfei/respect/README.md

 Ω(obj.Body.Legs[0].Name).Should(Equal(LegLeft))
 ```

-Assert with respect matchers, it'll be more readable.
+Assert with respect matchers, it'll be more readable

 ```go
 Ω(complexObj).Should(Respect(&Person{